Risk Management

 Risks are associated with all business operations.
 Properly managed risks can lead to opportunities and value creation, while risks that are managed incorrectly can lead to damages and losses.

 Demand for the Group’s products and solutions largely moves in line with fluctuations in global industrial production.
-With the divestment of the business area Trelleborg Wheel Systems, he Group has become less cyclical since there used to be distinct seasonal effects especially in agriculture.
+With the divestment of the tire operation, the Group has become less cyclical since there are distinct seasonal effects especially in agriculture.
 The Group focuses on industries and geographies with healthy growth that can report consistent earnings even when adverse cyclical fluctuations occur in individual industries.

 Risks